Hexagon/node-telldus/README.md

 _Note that the master branch isn't always top notch.
 If it doesn't compile, try an older revision or install the stable release_

 1. Install telldus-core and development libraries, choose one of the following four procedures.
-	* Windows, Mac: Install Telldus Center -- go [here](http://download.telldus.se/TellStick/Software/TelldusCenter/) and get the latest version of the appropriate DMG or EXE file and install
+	* Windows, Mac: Install Telldus Center -- go [here](http://download.telldus.se/TellStick/Software/TelldusCenter/) and get the latest version of the appropriate DMG or EXE file and install.
+Note: You'll need to check "Developer files" during install.
+You'll also need a version of Visual C++ installed.
 	* Linux Ubuntu/Debian prebuilt:
 		* Follow general guide at http://developer.telldus.com/wiki/TellStickInstallationUbuntu
 		* Install `telldus-core` and `libtelldus-core-dev`